Ranked: 54 retro dishes we think deserve a comeback

 Africa Studio/Shutterstock

-Throughout the 1950s and 1960s, steak Diane was one of the most luxurious dishes you could order at restaurants, and epitomised Continental glamour.
-Dairy and meat had been rationed during the Second World War, so it was the height of luxury to enjoy butter and beef in the same dish.
+Throughout the 1950s and 1960s, steak Diane was one of the most luxurious dishes you could order at restaurants and epitomised Continental glamour.
+Dairy and meat had been rationed during World War II, so it was the height of luxury to enjoy butter and beef in the same dish.
 It was flambéed tableside, and the sauce contained shallots, Worcestershire sauce, Dijon mustard, stock, Cognac and black pepper.
 The dish fell out of fashion in the late 1970s, but we think it should grace menus once more.

 6. Prawn cocktail